Fatalities in mixed martial arts contests: Mateus Fernandes

 22-year-old Mateus Fernandes died hours after an amateur match in Manaus, Brazil.
 He faced Obed Pereira on March 30, 2019, in a bantamweight bout at Remulus Fight which was sanctioned by the Amazonas Athletic Commission (CAMMA).
 After winning the first two rounds, he was dropped to the canvas by a combination of punches and the referee halted the contest.
 Fernandes then reportedly had seizures and was transported to Raimundo Accident and Emergency for treatment.
 While at the hospital, he reportedly suffered four heart attacks, dying at 11:45 p.m. local time.
 Fernandes was part of a program that helped people deal with drug addiction through martial arts and it has been alleged that after undergoing exams the fighter spent the night before the fight taking drugs.
 Fernandes passed his pre-fight blood exams, but did not have his heart or brain checked prior to the contest.

+Justin Thornton

+38-year old Justin Thornton was knocked out 19 seconds into the first of five two-minute rounds at Bare Knuckle Fighting Championship’s BKFC 20 match in Biloxi, Mississippi on August 20, 2021, in a heavyweight contest against Dillon Cleckler at the Mississippi Coast Coliseum.
+The contest was governed as a mixed martial arts match legally because of Mississippi state rules.
+Thornton was partially paralysed and died October 4.

+Christian Lubenga

+25-year-old Christian Lubenga died following his amateur MMA debut against Cody McCracken.
+The match was called in Round 3 by TKO at AMMO Fight League 10 in West Springfield, Massachusetts on March 12th, 2022.
+Following the match, Lubenga went unconscious and was later transported by emergency medical transport to a nearby emergency room.
+He died two days later on March 14th, 2022.
+His death was due to blunt force trauma to the head according to the Massachusetts Executive Office of Public Safety and Security.